Monishnd/ccr-examples-Monish/easybuild/0_Introductory/README.md

 toolchain = {'name': 'GCCcore', 'version': '11.2.0'}
 ```

 4. Then we go through all the dependencies and build dependencies, if there are any, and verify the versions.
 We check to see if these packages are already installed in the ccrsoft/version that we're building this for (in this example `ccrsoft/2023.01`).
-If so, verify the versions are the same as we have listed in the EB recipe and change any that are not.
-For this example, our dependencies (these are required to run the software) are:
+If so, verify the versions are the same as the ones listed in the EB recipe and change any that are not.
+For this example, our dependencies (required to run the software) are:

 ```
 dependencies = [